Warm-ups and cool-downs

 Stretching regularly can help improve your flexibility and reduce injury, but it’s important to do it right.
 You should never stretch cold muscles – which is why it’s a good idea to do it after a jog, while they’re still warm.

-Your local gym or leisure centre might offer classes in stretching-based exercise or yoga, where you’ll be guided safely through a stretching routine, and have someone on hand to make sure you’re doing it right.
+If you’d like to work more on your flexibility, your local gym or leisure centre might offer classes in stretching-based exercise or yoga, where you’ll be guided safely through a stretching routine, and have someone on hand to make sure you’re doing it right.